vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_imgui_setup.md

 For our store op, we are going to use store hardcoded, as we will want our draw commands to be saved.

 With the attachment info done, we can make the VkRenderingInfo.
+Add a new function `draw_imgui()` to the VulkanEngine class, to draw a renderpass that renders imgui.

-^code color_info shared/vk_initializers.cpp
+^code imgui_draw_fn chapter-2/vk_engine.cpp

 We are going to take a render extent to setup a rectangle of pixels to draw, and we will send a color attachment and a depth attachment.
 We dont need the depth attachment right now, thats for later.

-We now go change the render loop so that we can call the imgui draw commands.
-We will begin by adding a new function draw_imgui() to the VulkanEngine class, and putting our imgui drawing code inside it.

-^code imgui_draw_fn chapter-2/vk_engine.cpp

 Then we need to call it from our draw() function.